Construction Projects

 These projects are designed and built with coordination of the Maine Department of Transportation and the City of Auburn.

-• Court Street Overlay - This project is the pavement restoration of Court Street from Minot Avenue to Turner Street.
-This will include a new striping configuration for the length of the corridor.
+• Court Street Mill and Fill - This project is the pavement restoration of Court Street from Union Street to Turner Street.
+Bidding for this project will be in October of 2024 with anticipated construction in 2025.

-• Minot Ave, Union Street, Center Street - This project is the pavement restoration of extending from the rotary north on Minot Avenue, and extending through Union Street and Center Street to Oak Hill Road.
+• Minot Ave, Union Street, Center Street - This project is the pavement restoration extending (mill/fill) from the rotary north on Minot Avenue, and extending through Union Street and Center Street to Oak Hill Road.
+Bidding for this project will be in October of 2024 with anticipated construction in 2025.

 Projects in Design